-Why You’ll Love This Quick Bread
+Why You’ll Love This Easy Beer Bread Recipe

 - Simple Ingredients.
 Beer bread is a savory quick bread that uses the carbonation in beer for leavening.
 Like other quick bread recipes, you make beer bread without yeast, a shortcut that makes it especially easy to prepare.